Actindo-AG/Documentation/Webhooks/UserInterface/03_Queue.md

 The list shows all webhooks in the queue that are waiting to be executed/sent, as well as all those that have been sent successfully and those that have failed.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

-The following functions are available for the row above the list header:
+The following functions are available in the row above the list header:

 - ![Select](../../Assets/Icons/Checkbox.png "[Select]") <!--- Icon-->
    Select the checkbox to the left of a list entry.
 This allows you to select one or more entries for an action, which you can then perform by clicking a button in the upper left corner above the list header.